 Science fiction and fantasy writer Elinor Caiman Sands has had short fiction published in the Ditmar Award winning anthology, Defying Doomsday, from Australia’s Twelfth Planet Press; the Aurora Award nominated Strange Bedfellows Anthology of Political Science Fiction (published by Bundoran Press) as well in Zooscape, Cosmos Online and elsewhere.

-She is currently working on her first novel which is based on “Europa Spring,” her first published story.
+She’s currently working on her first novel which is based on “Europa Spring,” her first published story.
 Like several of her stories it features disabled protagonists in hopefully non-stereotypical situations.

-Today when not writing Elinor paints or makes digital accessories for her avatar and alter ego Daisy Gator.
 She has a first class honours degree in history and politics from the University of Nottingham.

 Elinor also happens to be a little person–a dwarf–standing at only 3′ 3″ tall.